ros-industrial-attic/workcell_explorer/README.md

 ## Installation

-1. Install wstool in order manage the repos inside the workspace
+1. Install wstool in order manage the packages inside the workspace

 ~~~
 sudo apt install python-wstool